-- ASPIRANET Monument First 5 Center Movement and Active Play Policy is committed to providing 20 minutes of active play for each child per 1 hour of childcare, as well as offering a movement class once a week for various age groups so all children have the opportunity to participate.
+- ASPIRANET Monument First 5 Center Movement & Play Policy is committed to providing 20 minutes of active play for each child per 1 hour of childcare, as well as offering a movement class once a week for various age groups so all children have the opportunity to participate.

-- Building Blocks for Kids Richmond Collaborative‘s Movement and Play Policy will help increase opportunities for children and families to participate in no-cost physical activities at their local parks.
+- Building Blocks for Kids Richmond Collaborative Movement & Play Policy increases opportunities for children and families to participate in no-cost physical activities at their local parks.

 Tap Water Promotion

-- Pogo Park Tap Water Policy provide and advocate for a standard of clean, safe, appealing, free, and easily accessible drinking water for families with young children in Richmond
+- Pogo Park Tap Water Policy provides and advocates for a standard of clean, safe, appealing, free, and easily accessible drinking water for families with young children in Richmond

-- Bethlehem Missionary Baptist Church Healthy Beverage and Water Policy provide water and healthy beverage options at times where refreshments are being served at their church.
+- Bethlehem Missionary Baptist Church Healthy Beverage and Water Policy provides water and healthy beverage options at times where refreshments are being served at their church.

-- Contra Costa County Employment and Human Services Department, Community Services Bureau Tap Water Promotion Policy will provide water stations with reusable pitchers and cups for use by children and staff.
+- Contra Costa County Employment and Human Services Department, Community Services Bureau Tap Water Promotion Policy provides water stations with reusable pitchers and cups for use by children and staff.